jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/x500-attribute-principal-decoder=<x500-attribute-principal-decoder name>:read-attribute(name=required-oids)`

 ## syntax of the operation to get the `elytron` `x500-attribute-principal-decoder` `reverse`
-when set to true, the attribute values will be processed and returned in reverse order get the `elytron` `x500-attribute-principal-decoder` `reverse` attribute.
+when set to 'true', the attribute values will be processed and returned in reverse order get the `elytron` `x500-attribute-principal-decoder` `reverse` attribute.
 `/subsystem=elytron/x500-attribute-principal-decoder=<x500-attribute-principal-decoder name>:read-attribute(name=reverse)`